sunilabrahamindia/sunilabraham/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya.md

 ---
 layout: default
-title: "Chinnapulayan: The Dalit Teacher of Sankaracharya"
+title: "Chinna Pulayan: The Dalit Teacher of Sankaracharya"
 permalink: /amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya/
 categories: [A. M. A. Ayrookuzhiel, Publications]
 description: "A. M. A. Ayrookuzhiel's study of the Pulaya Tottam of Pottan Teyyam and its Brahminised Sankaracharya variant, examining how the two versions frame caste, ritual memory, and argument."
 created: 2025-11-27
 ---

-***Chinnapulayan: The Dalit Teacher of Sankaracharya*** is a paper (essay) by [A. M. Abraham Ayrookuzhiel](/amaa/) that reproduces and closely interprets the Pulaya ritual song (the *Tottam* of Pottan Teyyam) alongside a Brahminised variant that inserts Sankaracharya into the encounter.
+***Chinna Pulayan: The Dalit Teacher of Sankaracharya*** is a paper (essay) by [A. M. Abraham Ayrookuzhiel](/amaa/) that reproduces and closely interprets the Pulaya ritual song (the *Tottam* of Pottan Teyyam) alongside a Brahminised variant that inserts Sankaracharya into the encounter.
 The essay treats the *Tottam* as both ritual memory and argumentative text, documenting how the Pulaya version advances a material, experience-based critique of caste through images drawn from labour, food, wounds and shared dwelling.
 By placing this against the later Brahminised retelling, where a doctrinal Advaitic exchange replaces the original social confrontation, Ayrookuzhiel shows how the force of a Dalit protest poem can be preserved in form yet redirected in meaning.
 All quotations and page references below are taken directly from the source document.

 ## Contents